d2l-ai/d2l-en/chapter_appendix-mathematics-for-deep-learning/statistics.md

 \end{aligned}
 $$

 We refer the above formula as *bias-variance trade-off*.
 The mean squared error can be divided into three sources of error: the error from high bias, the error from high variance and the irreducible error.
 The bias error is commonly seen in a simple model (such as a linear regression model), which cannot extract high dimensional relations between the features and the outputs.
-If a model suffers from high bias error, we often say it is *underfitting* or lack of *flexibilty* as introduced in (:numref:`sec_generalization_basics`).
+If a model suffers from high bias error, we often say it is *underfitting* or lack of *flexibility* as introduced in (:numref:`sec_generalization_basics`).
 The high variance usually results from a too complex model, which overfits the training data.
 As a result, an *overfitting* model is sensitive to small fluctuations in the data.
 If a model suffers from high variance, we often say it is *overfitting* and lack of *generalization* as introduced in (:numref:`sec_generalization_basics`).
 The irreducible error is the result from noise in the $\theta$ itself.

 ### Evaluating Estimators in Code